wilu-conference/wilu-conference.github.io/_posts/2019-10-01-call-for-proposals.md

 ---

-The WILU 2020 Programming Committee is now **[inviting proposal submissions]**(/call/ "Call for WILU 2020 Proposals") .
+The WILU 2020 Programming Committee is now **[inviting proposal submissions]**(/call).
 Consider submitting a proposal to offer one or more of the following types of sessions:

 * Presentation (45-minute session)
 * Panel discussion (45-minute session)